Teri Silver is not only a journalist, she is a longtime lover of the circus. Teri now lives this dream through words and her circus friends.

 Ammed and the Flying Tuniziani would no longer perform for The Greatest Show on Earth, but they weren’t through in America—not by a long shot!
-In September of 2017, the troupe began rehearsals with Big Apple Circus and has been flying high ever since.
+In September of 2017, the troupe began rehearsals with Big Apple Circus.

-“Big Apple has been amazing for us,” Ammed told me.
-“They have treated us so well … first class … and they are happy and satisfied with the job we’re doing.
-Big Apple has provided me with everything I need—a motorhome, rig and so much more.
+“Big Apple was amazing for us,” Ammed told me.
+“They treated us so well … first class … and they were happy and satisfied with the job we did.
+Big Apple provided me with everything I need—a motorhome, rig and so much more.
 It’s different here than it was with Ringling.
-We feel so respected with Big Apple; like real performers.
-The folks at this circus take care of me and my entire troupe … physically and artistically, too!”
+We felt so respected with Big Apple; like real performers.
+The folks at this circus took care of me and my entire troupe … physically and artistically, too!”

-Ammed Tuniziani says he hopes to fly with Big Apple Circus for many years to come.
+Ammed Tuniziani says it was wonderful to fly with Big Apple Circus.

-“If I could, I’d stay here for the rest of my career,” he said earnestly.
-“The show’s producers are always trying to make me feel comfortable and they surely care about what we’re doing!
+“The show’s producers were always trying to make us feel comfortable and they surely cared about what we’re doing!
 When we worked out the costuming, for example, they made all the changes we needed so that the outfits fit right and move as we do.
-They never said ‘no’ to anything we wanted to make our act better.
-We are so happy here, everything is good.”
+They never said ‘no’ to anything we wanted to make our act better.”

 Big Apple Circus was first established in 1977.
 The company filed for bankruptcy protection in 2016, but a business entity purchased the show—it is now produced by an organization called Big Top Works.
-After spending the autumn and 2017 holiday season performing in New York City’s Lincoln Center, the show is now touring in select U.S. cities.
-For more information, visit Big Apple Circus or call (646) 793-9313.
+The show is now touring in select U.S. cities.

 Questions and Answers with Ammed Tuniziani